adap/flower/doc/source/tutorial-quickstart-mlx.rst

 The Model
 ---------

-We define the model as in the centralized MLX example, it's a simple MLP:
+We define the model as in the `centralized MLX example <https://github.com/ml-explore/mlx-examples/tree/main/mnist>`_, it's a simple MLP:

 .. code-block:: python